 OpenERP Server Installation¶

-The OpenERP Server 6.0 installation works with disks formatted in NTFS (not a FAT or FAT32 partition).
-The following installation procedure has been well-tested on Windows 7.
+with disks formatted in NTFS (not a FAT or FAT32 partition).

-OpenERP Server does not work on Windows 98 or ME; for obvious reasons -- these cannot be formatted using NTFS.
+OpenERP Server doesn't work on Windows 98 or ME; for obvious reasons -- these can't be formatted using NTFS.

-You will need a PostgreSQL server up and running.
-If it is not the case, you can read the PostgreSQL Server Installation and Configuration section.
+You will also need a PostgreSQL server up and running.
+If it's not the case, you can read the PostgreSQL Server installation and configuration Section.

 Downloading the OpenERP Server¶

-The OpenERP Server can be downloaded from OpenERP website's download page.
+The server can be downloaded from the OpenERP website's download page